 All YDS scholarship awards are administered through the Financial Aid Office and are applied for through the process described above.
 A scholarship award is a gift without any expectation of repayment.
 The named scholarship funds that appear in the back of this bulletin provide an important portion of the YDS scholarship budget but are not administered separately from this budget and do not require a separate application.

-The scholarship awarded a student has a direct relationship to the amount of tuition cited in that student's expense budget.
+The scholarship awarded a student has a direct relationship to the amount of tuition billed on the student's account.
 If the tuition decreases or increases, the scholarship will be decreased or increased by the same proportion.
-For example, a student has received a scholarship equal to one-half of full tuition.
 If the student decides to enroll for only three courses rather than four courses in the fall term, the tuition charge is reduced by one-fourth.
 When the Financial Aid Office is notified of this change, that student's scholarship will be reduced by one-fourth.
+Students should consult with the Financial Aid Office first to be sure that all adjustments were made before a refund is taken from their account.